To Request an Action Plan to address Low Back Pain Click Here

 A Holistic Chiropractor is a chiropractor who goes beyond just adjusting the spine.
 A Holistic Chiropractor is a practitioner who has studied beyond their Doctorate Degree and has spent thousands of hours studying other aspects of health related to conditions not considered in the arena of a Traditional Chiropractor.

 The Traditional Chiropractor treats Subluxation: the minor mis-alignments of the spine (vertebrae), causing irritation to the nerve with a loss of normal function; An interruption of communication from the brain to any cell, tissue or organ in the body.
-This is all they treat.
-It is understood that by removing nerve interference between the brain and the body, normal function can be restored to the area(s) of mis-communication which allows the person to heal.
-And the theory is sound, as chiropractic has been around for more than 110 years successfully treating countless people throughout the world.
+This is all the Traditional Chiropractor treats.
+It is understood that by removing nerve interference between the brain and the body, normal function can be restored to the area(s) of mis-communication, which allows the person to heal.
+And the theory is sound, as chiropractic has been around for more than 120 years successfully treating countless people throughout the world.

 Why Does Traditional Chiropractic Take So Long